'Super consultant' to testify as blockbuster week at LRT inquiry kicks off | CBC News

 In Hubley's pre-hearing interview, the councillor remembered being a community association president and meeting Guest in the mid-2000s when Chiarelli was mayor of the newly amalgamated city.

-When Jim Watson transitioned into the mayor's office at city hall in late 2010, Guest also helped him.
+When Jim Watson transitioned into the mayor's office in late 2010, Guest also helped him.

-Guest told commission lawyer McGrann he had spent his career advising people who make decisions on behalf of taxpayers, although he's also known to have worked for the failed waste-to-energy company Plasco.
+Guest said in the pre-inquiry interview he had spent his career advising people who make decisions on behalf of taxpayers, although he's also known to have worked for the failed waste-to-energy company Plasco.

-"I'm modestly good at understanding things quickly and framing them up for decision-makers and talking about … how to get their priorities on the table and make sure that they are well aware of all the things in detail, in the detail they need in order to make choices."
+"I'm modestly good at understanding things quickly and framing them up for decision-makers and talking about … how to get their priorities on the table and make sure that they are well aware of all the things in detail, in the detail they need in order to make choices," Guest said.

-And while a lack of P3 knowledge might have been true in 2011, it is no longer.
+And while a lack of P3 knowledge might have been true in 2011, it's no longer the case.

 Email to Bob Chiarelli